atlemagnussen/garbage-collector/README.md

 ## design

-There are couple of endpoints in the backend.
+There are couple of endpoints in the backend:

 - fetching garbage data for a given address via the scraper (if it's not already cached in firestore)
 - listing municipalities